leenajii/login/README.md

 cookie1 & cookie2: names of the cookies to be taken from login to the new request to the second url.

+Use get.js instead of post.js if your second endpoint is GET.